thanasispap1998/Ethereum-Cryptocoin-Price-Prediction/README.md

 Here is a quick summary of the notebook:

-1) crypto_time_series_predict: From our dataset we use only the closing price of the cryptocoin each day and by feeding this information to regression models such as SVM, Auto-ML, ARIMA and many more we try to predict its price for the following days.
+1) crypto_time_series_predict: From our dataset we use only the closing price of the cryptocoin each day and by feeding this information to regression models such as SVM, Auto-ML, ARIMA, an LSTM model and many more we try to predict its price for the following days.

 And here is a quick summary of the dataset: